 Choosing a finishing approach might seem like a strange thing to think about early on like this, but it’s essential.
 That’s because it’s much more challenging to install stained crown rather than painted crown.
 Filler is one reason.
 Paint-grade crown allows the use of latex caulking to fill gaps invisibly before painting, so a tight fit on joints is much less critical than with stained trim.
 No filling is possible with stained trim of any kind, so you’ve got to be spot-on with all joints.
 Cost of materials is another issue.
 Crown molding destined to be stained needs to be milled from high-quality solid wood, which is much more expensive than the MDF or lower-grade woods that paint-grade crown is made from.

-Crown installation tip#3: Obtain two essential tools
+Crown Installation Tip#3: Obtain two essential tools

 A miter saw (also called a chopsaw) offers the single biggest advantage you can give yourself when tooling up for crown installation.
 The ability to accurately cut trim at precise angles is key.
 Unless you like frustration, don’t even attempt to install crown without a big miter saw at your disposal.

 Some kind of cordless nailer is a huge advantage when installing crown, too.
 Sure, you could secure crown with hammer driven nails, but that’s a lot harder than it looks.
 Why?
-The simple reason is that it takes two hands to drive a nail, leaving no hands to hold up the crown.
+The simple reason is that it takes two hands to drive a nail, leaving no hands to hold up the crown conveniently.
 Air nailers of the sort you’d use for crown installation are not made because it’s physically tiring to drive such small nails, but rather that an air nailer needs only one hand to operate.
 In addition, air-driven nails don’t knock the crown around like hammer blows do, so accurate joint alignment is much easier.

-Crown installation tip#4: Mark your walls for nail location ahead of time
+Crown Installation Tip#4: Mark your walls for nail location ahead of time

 Marking for nail locations sounds simple enough, but it rarely is simple without help.
 That’s because underlying residential wall frames rarely offer all the wood you need for securing crown with nails.
 Sure, there will probably be some hidden framing wood available for nailing into, and this should be marked and made use of whenever possible.
-But since all crown is held in place with finishing nails or brads driven into the underlying wood frame below the drywall, drywall alone can’t help.
+But since all crown is held in place with finishing nails or brads driven into the underlying wood frame underneath the drywall, drywall alone can’t help.
 That’s where an invention by a Florida dentist named Athas Kometas helps a lot.

 Athas didn’t like the way crown molding installations were often a hit-and-miss affair, all for lack of underlying nailing surfaces.
 That’s why he invented something called EZCrown.
-It’s a combination sheet metal backing that holds angled wooden nailing blocks.
+It’s strips of bent sheet metal backing that holds angled wooden nailing blocks.
 The sheet metal is easy to anchor to the wall, in turn making it easy to nail the crown molding to the angled blocks.
 Click below to meet Athas by video (he’s an interesting guy), and to see EZCrown in action.
 Athas’s favorite method of marking block locations are those narrow sticky notes made to mark specific spots in books.
 These stickies cling well to the wall, but peel off easily without leaving marks behind.
 Pencil marks work well also and can be painted over.
 Do not use pen.

 Click below for a video about how EZCrown works and greatly simplifies the installation of crown molding.

-Crown installation tip#5: Consider corner blocks
+Crown Installation Tip#5: Consider corner blocks